Intermediate-mass Black Holes from High Massive-star Binary Fractions in Young Star Clusters: Models of Cluster Evolution

 \section{Models of Cluster Evolution}

 We perform numerical simulations using \texttt{CMC} (for \texttt{Cluster Monte Carlo}), a Hénon-type Monte Carlo code that models the evolution of stellar clusters \citep{Pattabiraman2013,Kremer20CMC}.
 This code incorporates prescriptions for various physical processes including two-body relaxation \citep{Joshi2000}, stellar/binary evolution using the population synthesis code \texttt{COSMIC} \citep{Breivik19}, direct integration of small-$N$ strong encounters using \texttt{Fewbody} \citep{Fregeau_2007}, and stellar collisions \citep{Fregeau_2007}.
 See Section 2.1 of \citet{Kremer20CMC} for a summary of \texttt{CMC} and Section 2 of \cite{Kremer20} for a detailed discussion of our treatment of collision cross sections, properties and evolution of collision products, and compact object formation for this set of simulations.
+A standard $\alpha\gamma$ model is adopted for common envelope (CE) evolution \citep{Hurley_2002}.
+The CE efficiency constant is $\alpha = 1.0$ and the binding-energy is set according to previous studies (see section 3.2 in \cite{Breivik19} for a recent overview of CE prescriptions in \texttt{COSMIC}).

 The present study is based on the set of models listed in Table~\href{table: models}1.
 All models consist of $8\times10^5$ objects, corresponding to an initial total cluster mass of $4.7\times 10^5\,M_{\odot}$.
 The metallicity is set to $0.002$ ($0.1\,Z_{\odot}$) and the initial conditions are King models with concentration parameter $W_0=5$.
 Stellar masses (primary masses for binaries) are sampled from a \citet{Kroupa2001} initial mass function in the range $0.08-150\,M_{\odot}$.
 To increase the robustness of our results, we run multiple realizations of each set of initial parameters with different random seeds.